kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v2/03-the-menu.md

 </nav>
 ```

-So we need to grab that and we use helpers to do that:
+So we need to grab that and we use `helpers.js` to do that:

 `js/helpers.js`